TheRealFalcon/Prestissimo/Readme.md

 ## Current limitations/issues
 * Android 4.1+ (Jellybean) only
 * Local files only (no streaming)
-* If the calling activity crashes without properly stopping the stream, the stream will continue until Prestissimo is killed.
 * Only support the Sonic speed adjustment library (no WSOLA).
 * Preferences are hardcoded
 * Error callback codes won't be descriptive or helpful
-* InfoListenerCallback is never used
 * Currently ignoring setVolume(...) call
-* Currently ignoring sessionId